Testing in San Diego County

 Polymerase Chain Reaction (PCR) tests are used to diagnose the SARS-CoV-2 virus.
 Based on what we know now, individuals may be contagious before ever having symptoms and some people will never have symptoms at all even though they are infected.
 Since not everyone who gets infected will have symptoms, continuing to test is an essential tool in our toolbox in ending the COVID-19 pandemic.

 If you are experiencing symptoms, contact your healthcare provider.
 If you do not have a healthcare provider, call 2-1-1.
 If you have serious symptoms, like difficulty breathing, call 9-1-1.

-If you are unable to get a test from your healthcare provider, the County of San Diego (County) has coordinated free diagnostic COVID-19 testing at many locations.
+If you are unable to get a COVID-19 test from your healthcare provider, testing is available at no cost from the County of San Diego (County).
 These tests take about 5-10 minutes.
-Results generally come back in approximately 2-4 days.
+Results generally come back in approximately 1-2 days.